Device certificates

 Each tenant individually defines whom it trusts by uploading the base CA certificate.

 Devices can communicate using the MQTT interface of the platform, but MQTT over WebSocket is not supported.
-The Cumulocity IoT platform expects devices to connect using SSL on port 8883.
+The Cumulocity platform expects devices to connect using SSL on port 8883.

 Devices connecting to the platform with certificates do not need to provide the tenant ID, username and password.
 Authentication information will be obtained from the certificates.